 For this, you just need to dig up a hole in the ground and bury the bottles in it.
 Make sure that the top of the bottle is still peaking from the ground.
 As the ground temperature is cooler than that of our atmosphere, the temperature of your cold drink should remain consistent.
-Keep in mind, the deeper the hole, the cooler the soil, therefore the cooler your drink.
+Keep in mind, that the deeper the hole, the cooler the soil, therefore the cooler your drink.

 Wait for the Moon

 Believe us!
 It’s not as weird as it sounds and it assuredly doesn’t involve black magic.
 Typically, the temperature drops low at night.
-So if you are camping or hiking then keep that bottle of drinks outside before going to sleep or for a few hours.
+So if you are camping or hiking then keep that bottle of drink outside before going to sleep or for a few hours.
 You might want to cover it up with a cold towel to ensure evaporation of the water which fastens the cooling process.
 This might not be as effective yet it’s usable and our ancestors used to follow this trick too so why not give it a try?

 Why Leave out the Washing Machine?

-The washing machine in your basement might seem futile when the electricity gone but no it’s not!
+The washing machine in your basement might seem futile when the electricity has gone but no it’s not!
 When your freezer isn’t working, you can employ your washing machine to the rescue.
-It is a great insulator that doesn’t let the cold escape through it and the heat enter into its chamber.
+It is a great insulator that doesn’t let the cold escape through it and the heat enter its chamber.
 Tuck in your favorite bottle of drinks into the washing machine, but safety first so ensure that the wire is not plugged in.
 Close the lid and that’s all.
 Your drinks will remain cold in there as long as the lid is shut properly.

 Got a Cast Iron pot?

 The cast-iron pot is mostly known for heating things but this time, the tables are turned.
 Much like the other pieces of equipment that we used in the previously mentioned methods, a cast iron pot is a really good insulator so it doesn’t let the cold blow away.
 You scarcely need to put any effort into this one.
-Keep some bottles of drinks in the pot and cover up with a drenched cloth.
+Keep some bottles of drinks in the pot and cover them up with a drenched cloth.
 If you want to accelerate the speed then we recommend you put some ice in it.
 Yet, it’s all good on its own.
 You might want to place the bottles or cans close to one another to decrease the surface area for the coldness to escape.
 This should keep your drinks cold for a while.

-We earnestly hope that after going through our list of methods on how to keep your drinks cold without a freeze, you will never have to sip on a warm bottle of beer or coke ever in this lifetime!
+We earnestly hope that after going through our list of methods on how to keep your drinks cold without a freezer, you will never have to sip on a warm bottle of beer or coke ever in this lifetime!
 No doubt, the option of the ice bath happens to be the best way to keep the temperature down, but the rest options are also very effective if you get to execute them by the book.
 However, we’re sure if not all, at least some of the hacks have definitely lived up to your mind.
-So, make sure to try them during your next camping or the miserable period of a power outage.
+So, make sure to try them during your next camp or the miserable period of a power outage.
 Good luck!